strnadaljaz/strnadaljaz/README.md

 ---

-### 💻 About Me

-I'm a passionate **Full Stack Software Developer** specializing in building modern, scalable web applications using **Next.js**, **Node.js**, and other web technologies.
-I'm currently pursuing a degree in **Computer Science**, continuously exploring new tech and solving real-world problems through code.
-In my free time, I also like to create simple games in C++.

 - 🎓 CS Student from Slovenia
 - 🔧 Tech Stack: Next.js, Node.js, JavaScript, React, MySQL, Python & more
 - 📫 Reach me at: **strnadaljaz23@gmail.com**